Table of Contents

 Hook

 The hook is the main lifting point of the crane.
-All crane structure gives support while lifting a load, but the only hook gets in contact with the lifting load.
+All crane structures provide support while lifting a load, but only the hook comes into contact with the lifting load.

-On the construction site, if you need to move the load from one location to other, we use the hook to clamp the load and lift it by crane.
+On the construction site, if you need to move the load from one location to another, we use the hook to clamp the load and lift it by crane.

 As we know, we use a crane to lift heavy loads.
 So, it is necessary to use high-strength material for the hook.
 It should be durable and robust to sustain the high load and jerk load.

 The design and shape of the hook also matter.
-If hook design & shape is as per the standard, then there are fewer chances of failure due to high load.
+If hook design & shape are as per the standard, then there are fewer chances of failure due to high load.
 So, it is necessary to consider the design factors while designing a hook.
-Out of all crane parts, hook design is critical and important.
+Out of all crane parts, hook design is critical.

 Wire Rope and Sheaves

-Wire ropes of the crane are made from steel by combining multiple ropes to make one wire rope.
+The wire ropes of the crane are made from steel by combining multiple ropes to make one wire rope.
 Combining multiple ropes increases the strength of the wire rope.
-Its size is noted as 6 x 19 strand or 6 x 7 strand.
+Its size is noted as 6 x 19 strands or 6 x 7 strands.

 It is the only medium to connect with the hook.
 It should have enough strength to sustain the lifting load and jerk load.